 2. SFP+ Copper

 The small form-factor pluggable (SFP) connector is a compact, hot-pluggable transceiver used for network communications over copper wire.
 SFP+ is an enhanced version of the SFP connector.
 In the photo preceding, the SFP+ copper port is number 2.

 The small form-factor pluggable (SFP) is a compact, hot-pluggable transceiver used for network communications over optical cabling.
 SFP+ is an enhanced version of the SFP connector.
 In the photo preceding, the SFP+ optical port is number 3.

 If you are using your own SFP+ optical cable, it can be attached to the adapter module connected to this port.

 The workstation is the computer, server, or virtual machine that hosts your mounted data source.
 You'll connect the Snowball to this workstation to transfer your data.
 Because the workstation is considered the bottleneck for transferring data between the Snowball and the data source, we highly recommend that your workstation be a powerful computer, able to meet high demands for processing, memory, and networking.

-We recommend that your workstation be a computer dedicated to the task of running the Snowball client or the S3 SDK Adapter for Snowball while you're transferring data.
+We recommend that your workstation be a computer dedicated to the task of running the Snowball client or the Amazon S3 Adapter for Snowball while you're transferring data.
 Each instance of the client or the adapter requires up to 7 GB of dedicated RAM for memory-intensive tasks, such as performing encryption.